IterComp: Iterative Composition-Aware Feedback Learning from Model Gallery for Text-to-Image Generation: Appendix

 \section{Appendix}

 This supplementary material is structured into several sections that provide additional details and analysis related to IterComp.
-Specifically, it will cover the following topics: \begin{itemize} \item In \cref{sec:preliminary}, we provide a preliminary about Stable Diffusion (SD) and Reward Feedback Learning (ReFL). \item In \cref{proof}, we provide detailed theoretical proof of the effectiveness of iterative feedback learning. \item In \cref{comparison}, we present the quantitative comparison results between IterComp and other diffusion alignment methods. \item In \cref{visualization}, we provide more visualization results for IterComp and its base diffusion model, SDXL.
+Specifically, it will cover the following topics: \begin{itemize} \item In \cref{sec:preliminary}, we provide a preliminary about Stable Diffusion (SD) and Reward Feedback Learning (ReFL). \item In \cref{proof}, we provide detailed theoretical proof of the effectiveness of iterative feedback learning. \item In \cref{stability}, we conduct an experimental analysis to assess model stability. \item In \cref{user study}, we provide the results of user study. \item In \cref{rpg}, we present the quantitative comparison between IterComp and RPG. \item In \cref{layout}, we present the quantitative comparison between IterComp and two layout-based models: InstanceDiffusion and MIGC. \item In \cref{visualization}, we provide more visualization results for IterComp.

 \end{itemize}